embarklabs/swarm-api/README.md

-# SwarmJS
+# SwarmAPI
 A javascript library for interacting with [Swarm](https://swarm-guide.readthedocs.io/en/latest/), a decentralised and distributed storage platform.

-Under the hood, SwarmJS uses the Swarm HTTP API to communicate with the Swarm gateway.
+Under the hood, SwarmAPI uses the Swarm HTTP API to communicate with the Swarm gateway.
 ## Installation
 ```
-npm install swarmjs --save
+npm install swarmapi --save
 ```

 ## Basic usage
-First, import SwarmJS.
+First, import SwarmAPI.

 Using **CommonJS**:
 ```
-const SwarmJS = require('swarmjs');
+const SwarmAPI = require('swarmapi');
 ```
 Or, with **ES6**:
 ```
-import SwarmJS from 'swarmjs';
+import SwarmAPI from 'swarmapi';
 ```
-Then instantiate SwarmJS, specifying the gateway you'd like to connect to. *If you are [running your own node](https://swarm-guide.readthedocs.io/en/latest/gettingstarted.html) (recommended), the node should be started before proceeding.*
+Then instantiate SwarmAPI, specifying the gateway you'd like to connect to. *If you are [running your own node](https://swarm-guide.readthedocs.io/en/latest/gettingstarted.html) (recommended), the node should be started before proceeding.*
 ```
-// instantiate SwarmJS
+// instantiate SwarmAPI
-const swarmjs = new SwarmJS({ gateway: 'http://localhost:8500' });
+const swarmapi = new SwarmAPI({ gateway: 'http://localhost:8500' });
 ```
 Available options: